Skip to main content

 Show history

-If you are ever curious if an topic has changed you can show the history of the topic by clicking on the show history button to the bottom right of the topic description.
+The history of the topic can be seen by clicking on the show history button towards the bottom right of the topic description.

 See this article for what topic history is possible to see on Catenda Hub.